varnish/Varnish-Book/varnish_book.rst

        - ``Cache-Control`` is both a **request** and a **response** header field.
        - ``Expires`` always returns an absolute time
        - ``Expires`` is a **response** header field only

-   ``Expires`` works best for files that are part of a website design like JavaScripts stylesheets or images.

    .. tip::